 DropBox is file storage and document collaboration, and DropBox Paper is their add-on knowledge base.
 You may find you have trouble scaling this type of solution as Paper is basically a document editor, but your content certainly looks beautiful.

-SharePoint has functionality to extend it into a wiki but this requires some development resources.
+SharePoint has a functionality to extend it into a wiki but this requires some development resources.
 Not everyone will be able to collaborate in your wiki and this makes complex to use SharePoint as a knowledge base tool.
 You can still collaborate on documents but it’s not as easy to create documentation.

 Nuclino is a lightweight knowledge base and collaboration tool aimed at more technical teams.
 If your team is remote, works on development projects, and has other tools to integrate, this could be a strong contender.

 There is a necessity for both types of products, and some companies will choose to combine collaboration and help content.
 It’s best to choose a tool that suits your unique workflow and can scale comfortably with your company.